Paget's Association Centres of Excellence

 What is a Paget's Association Centre of Excellence?

 The Paget’s Association introduced an award to recognise hospital and university departments which demonstrate excellence in both the treatment of Paget’s disease and research into the condition.
-In this, the first ever award of its kind, ten UK centres have been recognised as Paget's Association Centres of Excellence.
-They are listed below.
+The UK centres which have been recognised as Paget's Association Centres of Excellence are listed below.

 Director: Dr Mike Stone - Consultant Physician (specialising in Care of the Elderly) and Director of Bone Research Unit

 Established in 1992, the Cardiff Metabolic Bone Disease service has a long and proud tradition of assessing and treating patients with Paget's disease.
 Dr Mike Stone and his team participated in the original oral risedronate and intravenous zoledronic acid studies and were quick to adopt better treatments for patients as soon as they became available.
 A dedicated nurse led infusion service followed, and close ties with other research and clinical departments has enabled the service to flourish.

 Facilities: Outpatient clinics at University Hospital Llandough and Cardiff Royal Infirmary

 Specialist nurses run a dedicated Infusion Clinic at the Cardiff Royal Infirmary

 Cardiff Royal Infirmary, Glossop Terrace, Cardiff, CF24 0SZ

 University Hospital Llandough, Penlan Road, Llandough, CF64 2XX

 Link: Cardiff and Vale University Health Board, NHS Wales - www.cardiffandvaleuhb.wales.nhs.uk